These are notes on solid state chemistry class 12, by your chemistry tutor CHEMISTRY NOTES INFO.

 5.Ferromagnetic Substances: –

 Substances which are expected to posses large magnetism on the basis of magnetic moments of the domains but actually have small net magnetic moment are called ferromagnetic substances.
+These are notes from Solid State Chemistry.

 Chemistry Notes Info for complete chemistry notes of school and college chemistry